Punjab, Pakistan: British rule

-Most of the Punjabi homeland formed a province of British India, though a number of small princely states retained local rulers who recognised British authority.
+Most of the Punjab formed a province of British India, though a number of princely states retained local rulers who recognised British authority.
+In the Revolt of 1857, a Kharal sardar, Rai Ahmad Khan, led a rebellion against the British Raj in the Bar region, as did the Dhund tribe in Murree.
+However, most Punjabis were divided with regards to their allegiance and many did not feel loyalty towards the Mughal emperor in Delhi.
+The British recruited a number of Sikh, Pathan and Muslim troops to quell the revolt.
 The Punjab with its rich farmlands became one of the most important colonial assets.
 Lahore was a noted center of learning and culture, and Rawalpindi became an important military installation.

-Most Punjabis supported the British during World War I, providing men and resources to the war effort even though the Punjab remained a source of anti-colonial activities.
+A large number of Punjabis were recruited in the British Indian Army during World War I, even though the Punjab remained a source of anti-colonial activities.
 Disturbances in the region increased as the war continued.
 At the end of the war, high casualty rates, heavy taxation, inflation, and a widespread influenza epidemic disrupted Punjabi society.
 In 1919 a British officer ordered his troops to fire on a crowd of demonstrators, mostly Sikhs in Amritsar.
 The Jallianwala massacre fuelled the Indian independence movement.
 Nationalists declared the independence of India from Lahore in 1930 but were quickly suppressed.
+Various social and independence movements and organisations originated from or had prominent influence in Punjab against the British during first half of 20th century, such as Silk Letter movement, Ghadar movement, Khaksar movement, and Majlis-e Ahrar-e Islam.

+Darbar palace of the Nawabs of Bahawalpur.
+Established in the 18th century, Bahawalpur was the largest of the princely states in the Punjab States Agency.

 When the Second World War broke out, nationalism in British India had already divided into religious movements.
-Many Sikhs and other minorities supported the Hindus, who promised a secular multicultural and multireligious society, and Muslim leaders in Lahore passed a resolution to work for a Muslim Pakistan, making the Punjab region a center of growing conflict between Indian and Pakistani nationalists.
+Many Sikhs and other minorities supported the Hindus, who promised a secular multicultural and multireligious society, and Muslim leaders in Lahore passed a resolution to work for a Muslim state (later called Pakistan), making the Punjab region a center of growing conflict between Indian and Pakistani nationalists.
 At the end of the war, the British granted separate independence to India and Pakistan, setting off massive communal violence as Muslims fled to Pakistan and Hindu and Sikh Punjabis fled east to India.

 The British Raj had major political, cultural, philosophical, and literary consequences in the Punjab, including the establishment of a new system of education.
-During the independence movement, many Punjabis played a significant role, including Madan Lal Dhingra, Sukhdev Thapar, Ajit Singh Sandhu, Bhagat Singh, Udham Singh, Kartar Singh Sarabha, Bhai Parmanand, Choudhry Rahmat Ali, and Lala Lajpat Rai.
+During the independence movement, many Punjabis played a significant role, including Inayatullah Khan Mashriqi, Agha Shorish Kashmiri, Syed Ata Ullah Shah Bukhari, Madan Lal Dhingra, Sukhdev Thapar, Bhagat Singh, Udham Singh, Kartar Singh Sarabha, Bhai Parmanand, Choudhry Rahmat Ali, and Lala Lajpat Rai.